And there will be over 6,000 profit-making

 Each day throughout the season we handicap each and every game on the schedule,

-Historically we get out of the gate fast so consider signing up NOW.
-Our prices
+Historically we tend to get out of the gate fast so consider signing up NOW.

 on an as-needed basis as well.
 For details and prices, see the enclosed Order Form.